Compare the Best Enterprise Social Software Solutions

 Enterprise Social Software should deliver analytics for management.
 Actionable data and systems should allow multiple points of access and integration.
 Overall, IT and DevOps need data interaction analysis for both management and the community.
 Raw data search should be agile.
 ESS leaders will offer useful integrated and related data to any search.
 This adds value and ROI to IT professionals.

 Organizations have many different needs for ESS.
 These include enabling workers to search for expertise within an extended enterprise.
 As organizations grow more geographically spread out and virtualized, ESS helps build team cohesion by allowing people to know about their coworkers.
 With virtual teams and home-based employees now the norm, having a searchable social network of corporate people is a big help in helping people collaborate.
 ESS can also help collaboration when it is integrated with productivity software, e.g. when someone makes a comment on a document, a reader can link to their ESS profile and see who has made the comment.
 Without such a corporate social network, the commenter may remain a mystery.

-Read reviews of Enterprise Social Software that are trending in the IT Central Station community:
+Read top reviews of Enterprise Social Software solutions from the IT Central Station community:

 Your trust is our top concern, so companies can't alter or remove reviews.

 The collaboration features of SharePoint 2013 are probably the best I have seen in an enterprise product out of the box.
 Along with the integration of Office and other enterprise solutions, this product cannot be beat in the market currently... more»

 The use of the document management features such as versioning, check in and check out, search, managed metadata and other out-of-the-box features help you organize and manage documents easily.
 Finding documents and being able to track... more»